ichuang/pyqsp/pyqsp/gadgets2/design_documentation.md

 - [x] Writing up `get_gadget_sequence` for `AtomicGadget`
 - [x] Writing up `get_assemblage_sequence` for `GadgetAssemblage`
 - [x] Writing a check-function for atomic assemblage definition; right now any signals are allowed, which can throw errors if one doesn't define the oracles properly.
-- [ ] Currently the swap functions (unused) do not preserve atomic gadgets; this can be done using the same method that `link_assemblage` uses.
+- [x] Currently the swap functions (unused) do not preserve atomic gadgets; this can be done using the same method that `link_assemblage` uses.
 - [ ] Adding a new argument for `get_correction_phases` to specify polynomial degree; eventually this could be a property assigned to each atomic gadget for its output legs individually, but for our purposes it is best to make it a uniform value, and the code makes it easy to change.
 - [ ] It's possible for one to desire that a given wire is shifted; that is, the approximate X rotation has its value modified by a known amount.
 This can be a property of an input or output leg of a gadget, or it can be treated as an uncorrected (1,1) gadget and tacked on in various places.
 For the moment we will ignore it, but it's helpful to include in certain examples.
 - [x] `wrap_gadget` can be modified to handle both standard an atomic gadgets, rather than using two methods with `wrap_atomic_gadget`.
+- [ ] Right now the code is being overly conservative with ancilla allocation; depending on `S` for a given `AtomicGadget`, certain paths backwards through the gadget may not be taken at all, limiting the maximum depth seen by that leg; moreover, if `S` is a single variable sequence, correction can be deferred to the following gadget in general.
+Each of these can be simply accomodated by changing how `max_depth` runs, but we have a design choice as to how to handle possible deferral of correction. `NOTE: THIS CAN BE FIXED IN ONE LINE, MARKED IN CODE TO CHANGE AFTER CONFERRING ON STANDARD.`